isomerpages/ogp/pages/Partner with us.md

 #### Private sector organisation

-We arekeen to continue learning from the best practices of high-performing organisations.
+We are keen to continue learning from the best practices of high-performing organisations.
 Willing to share your innovative organisational practices with us?
-We workwith our private sector partners in both formal and ad-hoc advisory roles.
+We work with our private sector partners in both formal and ad-hoc advisory roles.
 Contact us at <a href="mailto:partnerships@open.gov.sg">partnerships@open.gov.sg</a>
  to learn more.